keithbaum/cosmos-ignite/readme.md

 - [Ignite CLI Documentation](https://docs.ignite.com/)

-Note: version `0.27.2` should be used for the assignment.
+Note: version `0.27.2` should be used